 If you find yourself straining a lot when you get to the commode, you should invest in a Squatty Potty, which retails for just $24.99 on Amazon.
 Reviews are glowing.
 Writes one happy customer, “This is by far the best bathroom accessory you can buy.
 I like to poop.
 It's literally the first thing I do in the morning.
 This will make it that more enjoyable.
 Sit down, pull it out from the toilet, put your feet up, and bombs away!
 It feels like a straight pipe coming from your colon.
 Remember those difficult to push out BMs?
 No more!
 With just a slight push, you are done.”
 Disclosure: I bought a Squatty Potty for my husband as a joke last year, and neither of us expected it would be effective.
 Turns out, it's incredible.
 In the morning, we jockey for it.

-“Toilet posture is important,” Squatty Potty creator Bobby Edwards, who originally created the stool for his mother and has sold more than $15 million worth of the product this year, tells Bustle. “[The Squatty Potty] takes us back to the proper position and posture of elimination.
+“Toilet posture is important,” Squatty Potty creator Bobby Edwards, who originally created the stool for his mother and sold more than $15 million worth of the product in 2016, tells Bustle. “[The Squatty Potty] takes us back to the proper position and posture of elimination.
 We get a lot of emails from people who say this has changed their life.”
 Stools like the Squatty Potty are all-around great, but can work especially well for people with pelvic floor dysfunction (common after childbirth), says Dr. Raymond.
 The magic of the Squatty Potty is that it makes everything about elimination much easier, removing the need to strain and seriously cutting the time you'll need in the bathroom.